department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled.md

 - Has a 20% or higher predischarge disability rating (memorandum rating) and will soon leave the military, **or**
 - Is participating in the Integrated Disability Evaluation System (IDES) process or awaiting discharge due to a medical condition resulting from a serious injury or illness that occurred in the line of duty

 **Note:** IDES helps to determine a Servicemember’s fitness for duty.
-It’s run in partnership by the Departments of Defense (DoD) and Veterans Affairs (VA).
-If you’re in the IDES and you’re found to be medically unfit for duty, you’ll get a proposed VA disability rating before you leave the service and you may be entitled to VR&E services.
-You’ll need to report for an evaluation with a VR&E before separating from active duty.
+It’s run in partnership by VA and the Department of Defense (DoD).
+If you’re in this system and you’re found to be medically unfit for duty, you’ll get a proposed VA disability rating before you leave the service and you may be entitled to VR&E services.
+You’ll need to report for an evaluation with a VR&E counselor before separating from active duty.

 <br>